 - The NRD offers seniors in high school and juniors in college the opportunity to apply for a $500 scholarship.
 They must major in a specified natural resources field with a 2 or 4 year degree.
 An applicant must reside or originate from within the NRD boundary to be eligible.
-Six scholarships will be given each spring to students from six different schools.
+Six scholarships wil awarded total.

-- Students that plan to attend an environmental development camp during the summer may apply for a grant.
+- Students that plan to attend Adventure Camp about the Environmental during the summer may apply for a grant.
 Other workshops may be considered pending review by the NRD staff.
 The amount of a grant will vary and will be distributed throughout a seven-county area.

 - Application forms are sent to all county extension offices and made available to students.

 - Teachers that hold a position within the boundaries of the Little Blue NRD may apply for grant funds toward an environmental workshop.
 The grant amount is $25.